Jaclyn Sawicki

-Jaclyn Katrina Demis Sawicki (born November 14, 1992) is a professional footballer who plays as a midfielder for Calgary Wild in the Northern Super League and the Philippines national team.
+Jaclyn Katrina Demis Sawicki (born November 14, 1992) is a professional footballer who plays as a midfielder for Calgary Wild in the Northern Super League.
 Born and raised in Canada, she represents the Philippines at the international level, after previously representing Canada at both youth and senior level.

 Early life

 Sawicki began playing youth soccer at age 7 with Coquitlam Metro-Ford SC.
 When she was in grade seven, she joined the BC provincial team.
 She later joined the Vancouver Whitecaps Academy.
 In 2009, she played for Team BC at the 2009 Canada Summer Games.

 University career

 In 2010, Sawicki began attending the University of Victoria, where she played for the women's soccer team.
 She was named the school's Female Rookie of the Year in her first season.
 At the end of her second season, she was named a Canada West First Team All-Star and a CIS Second Team All-Canadian.
 In her third season, she helped them win the national bronze medal and was named a CIS Tournament All-Star and a Canada West First Team All-Star.
 In 2013, she was again named a Canada West First Team All-Star, as well as a CIS Second Team All-Canadian.
 In 2014, she was once again named a Canada West First Team All-Star.